frmerinodynatrace/Dynatrace-Dashboards-Gen3/ReadMeApplicationOverview.md

 # Application Overview Dashboard
-This dashboard provides an executive level for an Applications.
+This dashboard provides an executive level overview for an Application.

 ![Application Overview Dashboard](ApplicationOverview.png)